svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 [NRF52](https://www.nordicsemi.com/Products/Low-power-short-range-wireless/nRF52833/GetStarted)
 or the ARM Cortex A9 of the Xilinx Zynq chip on the [Trenz ZynqBerry](https://shop.trenz-electronic.de/en/TE0726-03M-ZynqBerry-Module-with-Xilinx-Zynq-7010-in-Raspberry-Pi-Form-Faktor).
 But
 I do enjoy learning about them, **slowly**.
 The Code in C, Cross-compile, Flash and Debug loop (CCFDL?) is a bit heavy though.
 Wouldn't it be nice with a REPL (Read, Evaluate and Print Loop)?

-The [MIT 6.001 Structure and Interpretation of Computer Programs](https://www.youtube.com/watch?v=-J_xL4IGhJA&list=PLE18841CABEA24090) series of lecturs is a lot of fun and I recommend everyone to watch it.
+The [MIT 6.001 Structure and Interpretation of Computer Programs](https://www.youtube.com/watch?v=-J_xL4IGhJA&list=PLE18841CABEA24090) series of lectures is a lot of fun and I recommend everyone to watch it.
 I watched this lecture series several times while entertaining the idea of some day implement some kind of a Lisp.
 However, I didn't want to implement a Lisp interpreter in Lisp, or even in Haskell, it would